Gear4music (Holdings) plc

 Engaging with our stakeholders and acting in a way that promotes the long-term success of the Company, while taking into account the impacts of our business decisions on our stakeholders, are central to our strategic thinking and our statutory duties in accordance with Section 172(1) of the Companies Act 2006 (s.172).
 The content in this section constitutes our s.172 Statement, as required under the Companies (Miscellaneous Reporting) Regulations 2018.

 Our impacts on, and engagement with, our key stakeholder groups are considered within the implementation of our Group strategy.
-The stakeholder groups are: employees, customers, our suppliers, the environment and our shareholders.
+Our principal stakeholder groups comprise employees, customers, suppliers, the environment, and our shareholders.
 How we engage with these groups is covered throughout the report.

 The Board of Directors consider, both individually and together, that they have acted in the way that they consider, in good faith, would be most likely to promote the success of the Company for the benefit of its members as a whole, having regard to the stakeholders and matters set out in s.172 (a-f of the Companies Act) in the decisions taken during the year.
 Our plan is designed to have a long-term beneficial impact on the Company and its stakeholders.

 Our ambition is to become a leading global retailer of musical instruments and equipment.
-We will achieve this by making quality music gear more accessible and affordable for all musicians, through a progressive e-commerce strategy built around three pillars of growth:
+We will achieve this by making quality music gear more accessible and affordable for all musicians, through our Profitable Growth strategy built around four pillars of growth:

-The Group’s strategy is explained in detail in our Strategic Report on pages 20-21 of our 2023 Annual Report and Accounts available here: http://www.gear4musicplc.com/investors/results-reports-and-presentations/.
+The Group’s strategy and progress is explained in detail in our Strategic Report in our Annual Report and Accounts available here: http://www.gear4musicplc.com/investors/results-reports-and-presentations/.

 Our strategy is formally reviewed at least annually and the supporting tactical plans considered at every Board meeting.